-If you have family members that will do whatever you need without making a big deal about it, they will be great to have around.
+If you have family members who will do whatever you need without making a big deal about it, they will be great to have around!
 Helpful visitors will not just show up to hold the cute new baby, they will be there to tend to you and your feelings.
 They will not make it about themselves, they will prioritize and honour the major life transition this is for YOU!
 Keep those people around and close – they are amazing supports to have.

 If however, your visitors are there to meet their own needs by spending too much time talking to you, expecting you to feed them or doing other draining activities, try to keep their visits short or limited completely.
 It helps to communicate to them before their arrival about how they could assist and get some of your needs met.

 An example script for baby’s visitors could go something like this: